LittoCats/Sublime-Coffeescript-Syntax/readme.md

 ### Install
 - Clone this repo into `./Data/Packages/`.
 - Select this `CoffeeScript` for your CoffeeScript files in the statusbar's dropdown.
+- To use this `.tmLanguage` alongside another addon; simply replace it.
+With packaged apps this would mean creating the path `./Data/Packages/Better CoffeeScript/CoffeeScript.tmLanguage` (Thus overwriting the file inside the package in `./Data/Installed Packages/` package).
+There may be an easier way but I have found trying to co-habitat with two identically named synates results in this one reverting.

 ### Further work
 - I will eventually rewrite the whole thing using the new YAML ST3 highlighting syntax which apparently allows for more flexibility.
 This should ensure better coverage.